-The impact of the training is making a noticeable different in the garment factories.
-"If you look at how this has changed the lives [of program graduates], we’re seeing workers that are being promoted or advancing in the factory three times as fast as the workers that haven’t gone through the P.A.C.E. program," explains Hatcher.
+The impact of the training is making a noticeable difference in the garment factories.
+"If you look at how this has changed the lives [of program graduates], we’re seeing workers who are being promoted or advancing in the factory three times as fast as the workers who haven’t gone through the P.A.C.E. program," Hatcher explains.
 "We’re seeing a change in the factories with supervisors that were all men just four, five or six years ago."

 According to a study on Gap Inc.'s P.A.C.E. program by the International Center for Research on Women, graduates show a 49 percent increase in self-esteem, resulting in greater confidence in dealing with work and family situations, a more forward-thinking mindset, and an increased recognition of their self worth.
 Graduates showed a 150 percent increase in self-efficacy, demonstrating increased confidence in realizing goals or tasks at home and at work, and performing work more efficiently.
 The study also found a 119 percent increase in work-efficacy and a 100 percent increase workplace influence, boosting both the quality of work and productivity and improving relationships with co-workers and supervisors.

 Many factory owners have also been enthusiastic about the results of Gap Inc.'s P.A.C.E. program, and the program is having a tangible benefit on the triple bottom line.
-"We are seeing that vendor operations are benefiting," explains Hatcher.
+"We are seeing that vendor operations are benefiting," Hatcher says.
 "Retention in the garment industry is typically very low.
-The vendor data is saying that the women that have gone through the PACE program are being retained longer.
+The vendor data is saying that the women who have gone through the PACE program are being retained longer.
 There is more loyalty to the vendor because they are giving the women learning opportunities that are needed in the workplace.
-The efficiency of the operation is being increased among women that have gone through the program and they are more productive.
-This is a direct bottom line impact to the vendor."
+The efficiency of the operation is being increased among women who have gone through the program, and they are more productive.
+This is a direct bottom-line impact to the vendor."

 "We were looking at how we were investing and making it more closely aligned with our business interests, so it would be sustained over time.
 We wanted an initiative that could be implemented in the factory setting, that could be sustained by having vendors integrate it into their normal business practices, and address the specific needs of the women."

-Although the social benefits of Gap Inc.'s P.A.C.E. program are priceless, the financial benefit for the company is much more difficult to calculate.
-"Even if you can change one person’s life, it is something you can’t put a dollar sign on," says Hatcher.
+Although the social benefits of the P.A.C.E. program are priceless, the financial benefit for the company is much more difficult to calculate.
+"Even if you can change one person’s life, it is something you can’t put a dollar sign on," Hatcher says.
 "It is part of who we are as a company and is part of Gap Inc.'s DNA.
 It is great to work for a company that will invest this way and doesn't immediately look to us for the ROI."